You, no doubt, dream about how you want your wedding day to look and feel. We have several sites that are as unique as our couples.

 The Plantation Home

-The facility boasts a beautiful historic plantation home, with original wide plank red oak floors throughout, is open two hours prior to your event for dressing and photographic opportunities.
+The facility boasts a beautiful historic plantation home, with original wide plank red oak floors throughout, is open three hours prior to your event for dressing and photographic opportunities.

 This room is on the top floor and includes the most elegant french decor throughout.
 With a full drop, french ticking bedspread sprawled across a four poster black enamel bedstead, sprinkled with black and white toile linen pillows and coverlet, you will feel like you have been transported back in time.
 The bed is then complemented by an early nineteenth century hand carved, french rosewood, mirrored armoire that stands an impressive nine feet tall.
 You cannot help but to have a twirl in your dress in front of it.